A Dynamic Stochastic Block Model for Multidimensional Networks: Conclusion

-Under DSBMM, different scenarios are generated, including no causality, unidirectional and bidirectional causality between layers, to evaluate the performance of the Gibbs sampler.
-The sampler is able to recover the membership in each layer and the connectivity parameters.
-The simulations evidence that the Multi--Laplacian prior performs better than a Normal prior for the transition parameters, $\kappa^{(\ell)}$, in terms of Granger--block causality detection.
-Comparing with BVAR models used to test for Granger causality, this latter are not able to identify the Granger--block relationship between layers, but only under the particular scenario where all layers are fully connected network and weighted, which although common in time series data it is not in dynamic network data, where the sparsity and unweighted relationships are more standard.
-Hence, DSBMM provides a better fitting than existing methods, especially when the nature of the variables are different, that is discrete, continuous or mixed random variables.
+To cope with over-paramerization, we propose a new Bayesian shrinkage approach for DSBMM based on Multi--Laplacian prior distributions.
+This prior class allows for different degrees of shrinkage between and within groups of lagged HMC variables and accounts for the correlation structure of the hidden state variables.
+A Pólya Gamma representation makes the posterior distribution more tractable, and an efficient Gibbs sampler is designed to approximate the posterior distribution.
+The efficiency of the sampler, the effectiveness of the Multi-Laplace prior in recovering the true {NGB} causal structure, and the superior fitting ability of the DSBMM compared to benchmark models are studied through simulation experiments under different network configurations and parameter settings.

-We exemplify the use of DSBMM in the context of international trade.
-To the best of our knowledge is a first effort to integrate these two streams of literature: community detection and Gravity models.
-Considering the data on Trade Flows and FTAs, a dynamic multi--layer of 159 countries and 23 years is constructed.
-The DSBMM detects a core--periphery structure in FTAs and in the trade network.
-Moreover, it evidence a dyad and time heterogenity of the Gravity equation parameters, which is not covered by the standard theoretical models and may affect the existing methods for FTA evaluations.
-Finally, we find new evidence of unidirectional Granger--block causality from the FTAs to the unobserved barriers membership structure, which contribute to the debate on FTAs effectiveness beyond the dyad level.
-Some extensions to consider in the DSBMM are a criterion to choose the number of communities in each layer and the introduction of other definitions of causality using a counterfactual framework.
+We apply our DSBMM model to international trade networks and contribute to the debate on the effectiveness of FTAs beyond the country pairs level.
+Moreover, to the best of our knowledge, this is the first econometric model to integrate two commonly used approaches in international trade: community detection and gravity models.
+A temporal, multidimensional network of Trade Flows and FTAs is considered among 159 countries over 23 years.
+We found evidence of core--periphery structure in FTAs and trade networks, and of dyad and time heterogeneity of the Gravity equation parameters.
+The standard theoretical models do not account for this result, which may impact existing methods for FTA evaluations.
+Regarding the debate on the predictive power of FTAs, we find evidence of a NGB causal relationship between FTAs and trade.
+Moreover, the direction is sensitive to the choice of the number of communities.
+There is bidirectional block--causality between the FTAs and the unobserved barriers.